 Daytime concerts feature regional & local favorites as well as new artists.
 Community Sing opportunities; drum circles both Sat and Sun; and for the kids – an ‘Instrument Petting Zoo’ and other hands-on activities and sing-a-longs.
 Food service & Festival Store.

 Annual Fundraising Events

-Summer yard sale, auction in October at the coffeehouse, festival benefit concerts, community support events, and local fundraisers for community causes.
+Festival benefit concerts, community support events, and local fundraisers for community causes.

 How To Contact Us

-To contact CFMS, leave a voicemail message at 614-470-3963, or any CFMS board member can give you more information about CFMS and joining our society.
-Visit the CFMS Leadership List.
+To contact CFMS, leave a voicemail message at 614-470-3963 or any CFMS board member can give you more information about CFMS and/or joining our society by emailing us.
+See ourContact Us Page.